renebaumann3000/gist_project/README.md

 - Copy the API Environment variable from the Cloudinary dashboard.

-In env.py, set
+- In env.py, set:
 - os.environ["CLOUDINARY_URL"] = "< copied_variable" >,
 - removing CLOUDINARY_URL= from the string.

-Add this variable to Heroku config vars as CLOUDINARY_URL.
+- Add this variable to Heroku config vars as CLOUDINARY_URL.

-In settings.py, under INSTALLED_APPS, add cloudinary_storage above django.contrib.staticfiles and cloudinary below it.
+- In settings.py, under INSTALLED_APPS, add: cloudinary_storage above django.contrib.staticfiles and cloudinary below it.

 - Define Cloudinary for static file storage: